dmachard/go-dnscollector/doc/configuration.md

 # DNS-collector - Configuration Guide

-The configuration of DNS-collector is done through one yaml file named `config.yml`.
+The configuration of DNS-collector is done through one yaml file named [`config.yml`](https://github.com/dmachard/go-dnscollector/blob/main/config.yml).
 When the DNS-collector starts, it will look for the config.yml from the current working directory.

 A typically configuration would have one or more collector to receive DNS traffic, and severals loggers to process the incoming traffics.
-A list of examples are available [here](./example-config) and the default one [here](https://github.com/dmachard/go-dnscollector/blob/main/config.yml).
+You can take a look to the list of config [`examples`](https://github.com/dmachard/go-dns-collector#examples).

 - [Global](#global)